Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

+In the following, we first show that the number of vertices in the inner disk is sublinear with high probability, before analyzing the component structure in the outer band.
+To this end, we make use of the discretization of the disk into sectors, by distinguishing between different kinds of \emph{runs} (sequences of non-empty sectors), see \Cref{fig:sectors}.
+In particular, we bound the number of \emph{wide} runs (consisting of many sectors) and the number of vertices in them.
+Then we bound the number of vertices in \emph{large narrow} runs (consisting of few sectors but containing many vertices).
+The remaining \emph{small narrow} runs represent small components that are solved exactly.

-In the following, we first show that the number of vertices in the inner disk is sublinear, with high probability, before analyzing the component structure in the outer band.
-This is mainly done by considering the random variables that denote the numbers of vertices in certain areas of the disk.
-We give proofs for their expected values throughout the paper.
-Tight concentration bounds can then be obtained using the previously mentioned Chernoff bound or, when the considered random variables are more involved, the method of (typical) bounded differences.
+The analysis mainly involves working with the random variables that denote the numbers of vertices in the above mentioned areas of the disk.
+Throughout the paper, we usually start with computing their expected values.
+Afterwards, we obtain tight concentration bounds using the previously mentioned Chernoff bound or, when the considered random variables are more involved, the method of (typical) bounded differences.